Valuation modelling masterclass

 Taught in low numbers

-We always keep numbers on this course extremely low to preserve the learning experience.
+We always insist on keeping numbers on this course extremely low to preserve the learning experience.
 Personal attention is guaranteed.
-Please feel free to make an enquiry regarding how many individuals are currently booked on your run of the course.

 This course overlaps with our regular financial modelling course.
 In both courses delegates work together to build up an integrated financial statement model, observing good modelling practice, and making use of Excel’s most helpful functions.